8BitRain/Payper/README.md

 - [X] Add section headers to user ListView in UserSearch
 - [X] Fix bug where notifications indicator is not rendered as a perfect circle on smaller devices
 - [ ] Add global user list to UserSearch
-- [ ] Add edit pages for certain properties of profile
+- [ ] Add edit pages for profile attributes
+- [ ] Add photo uploading capabilities
 - [ ] Add micro deposit validation screen to payment creation flow if user has not yet verified their bank account
+- [ ] Add an onPress destination to notifications
+- [ ] Create a PaymentSeries module, containing detailed information about the payment series, and the option to skip/reschedule payments
+- [ ] Redesign BankAccountsView

 ### MVP Usability Bugs (Brady)
 - [X] Adjust CreatePayment flow so that after payment creation: payment creation => outgoing tab of payments view, request creating => incoming tab of payments view